KanekiY/asteroid2DGameAssessment/README.md

 <h2>Object Factory:</h2>

-The object creation used to be highly coupled with ‘game code’.
+The object creation is highly coupled with ‘game code’.
 By creating a factory, the object creation will no longer be coupled with the game code.
 And the factory is furtherly integrated into the object manager for the convenience of development.
+Now a new object can be created without new keyword

 <h2>Messenger:</h2>